-The Lloyd Sealy Library has a vast number of electronic books that are available remotely .
-Use OneSearch from our library's homepage to find ebooks.
+The library has a vast collection of ebooks that are available remotely .
+Use OneSearch from our library's homepage to find them.
 Limit to Books (under the search box) if you wish to find books only and then check the box to the left of the search results to limit your results to "Full text only".

 Anyone off campus can search for materials in OneSearch, however, most electronic resources come from our library databases where material is restricted to John Jay and/or CUNY users.
 You may be prompted to login to our John Jay login page:

 Enter your username from your John Jay email account.
 For students, enter firstname.lastname.
 Faculty and staff, enter your firstinitiallastname.
 Do not include the @ sign or "jjay.cuny.edu."
 For example, John Smith's email is email@example.com.
 Therefore, enter "john.smith."
 Do not worry about capitalization.